“Russian authorities have taken the unusual measure of erasing any public records…”

 “This government will take whatever measures we deem necessary…”

-“This is *the* playbook.”
+“This is not the forum.”